FREQUENTLY ASKED QUESTIONS

 The income received via the levy covers the project in general.
 This is everything from the small support team and zoom subscription, to ongoing calculator development and licencing, and trainers to deliver 2-hour online sessions each week.

 The income received doesn't go towards any offsetting of production emissions.
 This is separate and we offer access to an offsetting hub for those who want it.
-The offsetting services are provided by Natural Capital Partners (see here).
-Note that any money paid via the offsetting hub goes direct to Natural Capital Partners, not via us.
+The offsetting services are provided by Ecologi (see here).
+Note that any money paid via the offsetting hub goes direct to Ecologi, not via us.

 We’d like to support!
 Is there a deadline to register as a collector?

 No, although the quicker an organisation does, the more oversight we have as to the level of engagement throughout the industry.
 Note that we only need those acting as PPP’s to register: advertising agencies, and production companies who work directly with clients, and would like to support.

 We’re registered as a collector but aren’t sure what to do next?

 Now’s the time to get your ducks in a row… you’ll need to:

 1. Educate relevant internal teams as to the relevance of the levy, and how and when to start adding it to production cost estimate

 2. Communicate to clients that the levy will be added to production cost estimates from a specified date (they can opt-out of course)